sarmedalwan/Algorithmic-Game-Theory-Programs/README.md

 # Algorithmic-Game-Theory-Programs
-Two programs to calculate the best options of 'players' in 'games'.
-One is an abstract game, and one is an online auction for advertising spaces.
+Two programs.
+One is a simulation of an online auction for advertising spaces, and the other is an abstract game between two players.